 - In a hurry?
 Make a sweater with chunky yarn.
 Category 4, 5, and sometimes 6 can work well.

 - Hate seaming?
-Try a hexagon cardigan pattern.
+Try a hexagon-based pattern.

 - Love to crochet on the go?
 Granny square sweaters and patchwork cardigans can be made in pieces, which makes them more portable projects.